-Similarities and differences within the grouse family of North America, also known as Galliformes
+Similarities and differences within the grouse family of North America, part of the Galliformes order

 The word “grouse” can mean very different things depending on where you live and hunt in the world.
 Some use it to refer to ruffed grouse while others only use it to describe sharp-tailed or sage grouse.
 Most people don’t realize how large the grouse family actually is, which further adds to the confusion.

 Grouse belong to the Galliformes, an order of ground-dwelling birds.
 They are distant cousins to ring-necked pheasants and turkeys.
 While there’s a very wide range of species within the family around the world, there are some common features that most of the grouse species share.

 The Body Description of Grouse